Victorian Labor Party: Clyde Holding

 Clyde Holding became party leader in 1967.
 During the 1970 state election campaign, which some commentators suggested Labor could win as a result of voter fatigue with the Liberals after their 15 years in power, Holding campaigned on the new federal policy of supporting state aid to non-government schools.
 However, in the week before the election, the left-wing state president, George Crawford and state secretary, Bill Hartley, issued a statement saying that a Victorian Labor government would not support state aid.
 As a result, federal leader Gough Whitlam refused to campaign for Labor in Victoria, and Holding was forced to repudiate his own policy.
-At the election, the Bolte government.was returned.
+With the legs cut out from under the Labor campaign, Bolte won another term, though Holding was able to pick up a six-seat swing.

 This episode led directly to federal intervention in the Victorian branch of the Labor Party.
-In 1971 the left-wing leadership was overturned by the National Executive and allies of Whitlam, Hawke and Holding took control.
+In 1971 the left-wing state executive was overturned by the National Executive and allies of Whitlam, Hawke and Holding took control.
 The left then formed an organised faction, the Socialist Left, to agitate for socialist policies, supported by some unions.
-This continuing conflict in the party made it difficult for Holding to oppose the Liberal government effectively.

 The surge in support for federal Labor which saw Whitlam elected Prime Minister in 1972 was not reflected in Victorian state politics.
-Bolte retired in 1972, and his successor, Dick Hamer, comfortably won the 1973 and 1976 state elections.
-Frank Wilkes became party leader in 1977.
+Bolte retired in 1972.
+Hid successor, Dick Hamer, a considerably more moderate Liberal, branded himself as a reformer, and Holding was unable to get the better of him.
+Labor was heavily defeated at the 1973 and 1976 state elections.

+Holding resigned in 1977 to enter federal politics, and Frank Wilkes became party leader.
 At the 1979 state election, Labor under Wilkes gained eleven seats, the party's best showing for many years, though not sufficient to form government.

 John Cain II

 John Cain II, son of the former Labor premier, became party leader in September 1981, and won the 1982 election, winning 49 of the 81 seats in the Legislative Assembly, forming a Labor government for the first time since 1955.
 In 1984 the Labor government legalised prostitution in Victoria.

-At the 1985 election Labor won 47 of the 88 seats; and 46 seats at the 1988 election.
+At the 1985 election Labor won 47 of the 88 seats, the first time that Labor had won a second term in Victoria.
+It was reelected with 46 seats at the 1988 election.
 Cain's political support collapsed in August 1990.
 By this time the Labor government was in deep crisis, with some of the state's financial institutions on the brink of insolvency, the budget deficit unsustainably high and growing and the Labor Party deeply divided on how to respond to the situation.